Table of Contents

 Introduction

 A resignation letter is an official written communication that states your intention to leave and includes details about when and how your last day of employment will occur, along with an expression of thanks and offers of help during the transition process.
+An effective resignation letter requires professional courtesy and should not serve as an outlet to air grievances or vent.

 A resignation letter is a formal document that an employee writes to their employer to notify them that they are leaving their job.
 Resignation letters are categorized as: